NStrijbosch/hub-module-notes/docs/led.md

-This class controls all functions linked to the led ring around the center button on the hub.
+The Led class controls all functions linked to the led ring around the center button on the hub.

 ## led(color)